joestubbs/coe379L-sp24/docs/unit02/knn.rst

     >>> y_probs = knn.predict_proba(X_test)[0:10,1]

     # use a decision threshold of 0.3
-    >>> modified_decision_function(y_probs, 0.3)
+    >>> modified_predict(y_probs, 0.3)
     [0, 1, 1, 0, 1, 0, 1, 1, 1, 0]

-Compare the output of the ``modified_decision_function`` to that of the original ``knn.predict()``
+Compare the output of the ``modified_predict()`` to that of the original ``knn.predict()``

 .. code-block:: bash

     # new output
-    modified_decision_function(y_probs, 0.3)
+    modified_predict(y_probs, 0.3)
     [0, 1, 1, 0, 1, 0, 1, 1, 1, 0]

     # original output
     knn.predict(X_test.iloc[0:10])
     [0, 1, 0, 0, 0, 0, 1, 1, 1, 0])

-We see that the modified decision function has classified two additional data points as "has diabetes".
-The threshold for classifying a sample as "has diabete" has been decreased from the default value of 0.5.
+We see that the modified predict function has classified two additional data points as "has diabetes".
+The threshold for classifying a sample as "has diabetes" has been decreased from the default value of 0.5.

 What do you think would happen if we changed 0.3 to 0.8?